 Every good story has a beginning and an end.
 While sifting through your photos for favorites, keep an eye out for the perfect opening image to your book as well as a final shot that will complete your story.

 Who says wedding photo books should only feature photographs?
 Today’s books have enough room for unique text, quotes, and details about your big day.
-Colin suggests, “Incorporating your invitation, mementos, notes from loves ones, and other personal items such as petals from your bouquet.”
+Try incorporating your invitation, mementos, notes from loves ones, and other personal items such as petals from your bouquet.

 There is no magic timeframe to this, however, I suggest making your album sooner rather than later.
 A year goes by and you are now looking for a new home or getting ready for baby number one!
 Don’t do tomorrow what you can do today.
 It’s also good to get it done so you can share it with your visiting family and friends.